Want to get involved?

 Online project update

-We’ll be sharing the latest in the projects developments and news on workshop dates to help you know how to get involved on two dates in Septmber.
-One session will be in Welsh and the other in English.
-Detail on how to sign up to these dates will follow later in August.
+We’ll be sharing the latest in the projects developments and news on workshop dates to help you know how to get involved.
+We held an update talk in September and can watch it again here.

 ‘Paned y prosiect’